shashank1696/MachineLearning/README.md

 3) Root Mean Squared Error: 649.439705460658

 ## Conclusion
+- Predicting the Amount Spent for range of Customers considering the salaries of customers with different roles using different Algorithms.
-- I have solved this probelm using Decision Tree Regression with 62.9% accuracy and
+- Using Decision Tree Regression Algorithm with 62.9% accuracy and
 - Using Gradient Boosting Algorithm with 66.3% accuracy and
 - Using Random Forest Regressor Algorithm with 64.6% accuracy(Mean Absolute Error: 17180.42 degrees)